Shadow cabinet

 Who else is on the shadow front bench?

-- Seven shadow parliamentary under secretaries of state
+- 10 shadow parliamentary under secretaries (or equivalent rank),

 - Political party